-Available only on LX and EX models in the U.S., and EX model in Canada Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
+Available only on Simodel Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
 It is for cruising on straight, open highways.
 It is not recommended for conditions such as city driving, winding roads, slippery roads, heavy rain, or bad weather.
 You should have full control of the car under those conditions.